OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 KEEN Clearwater CNX

-It also has good traction in wet conditions, so I would recommend it for river crossing and beach activities.
-The polyester webbing molds to different foot shapes, delivering a comfortable fit, and it dries extremely fast.
+The sandal performs well in wet conditions, making it suitable for river crossings and beach activities.
+Its polyester webbing adapts to various foot shapes for a comfortable fit and dries exceptionally fast.

 Learn more about how these sandals performed on multiple terrains by checking our Keen Clearwater CNX review.